Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 # Edit 2026: some captures of the interface

 So, after procrastinating one (two ?) years to fix the device, I finally found time and motivation to repair it.
 Basically, I had no connection between the ON/OFF power swith pads and the 3V rail on the PCB.
 What is puzzling is that nothing is broken or missing apparently, there was just no trace to connect battery to PCB.
 After some educated guesses, I have injected 3V from a power supply in current limitation on what looked like a large trace close to the ON/OFF switch and it fires to my great surprise.
 A bodge wire later, the device is usable.
+I have no idea what was the cause (PCB with defect from factory or PCB delamination).

 ## Back from the dead !
 (With its life support)
 ![](Pictures/Device_with_life_support.jpg)

 The screen contrast is as bad as a Game Boy DMG - no, largely worse than a DMG - so taking pictures from it requires full sun, no reflects and removing the shell.
 So animations proposed here is the best documentation I can do.
-Translation was made with Gemini, the original menus are of course in Japanese.
+Artist view of what could be an English menu was made with Gemini, the original menus are of course all in Japanese.

 ## Main menu (the one to take pictures)
 ![](/Pictures_from_interface/Main_menu.gif)

 Some more details :
+- my unit was probably new as the flash memory was empty and the protective screen cover never removed.
 - the device can store 100 images in 96x96 pixels but I have no idea of the color depth due to the absurdly bad quality of the display.
 It *looks* non dithered from what I can see.
 Technically, the 1MB flash chip can easily store 100 images in 8 bpp.
 - the transfer / receive is of course not operational as the device tries a handshake first.
 The images can anyway be sent with a short pre-set message.
 - the pîcture options are basically similar to a Game Boy Camera with special stretching effects, negative, zoom, etc.